ArthurVanier/OC_Projet_9/README.md

 # Execute the server

-This command should be execute in the JobBoard folder in order to start the server in localhost
+This command should be execute in the LitReview folder in order to start the server in localhost

     python manage.py runserver